 In considering an important Brownfield redevelopment project in South Providence, Rhode Island, the NEPA process for the Providence Community Health Center helped to uncover the existence of potential residual contaminants from lithography chemicals and underground tanks at the historic site.
-Working with EPA Region I and the Rhode Island Department of Environmental Quality, HHS ensured that the necessary measures were incorporated as part of redevelopment of the site to protect human health and minimize the potential for future liability.
-Upon receiving the appropriate findings that remediation standards have been met to ensure that the future health of workers and patients is protected, HRSA moved forward with funding the project.
+Working with EPA Region I and the Rhode Island Department of Environmental Quality, the Department of Health and Human Services ensured that the necessary measures were incorporated as part of redevelopment of the site to protect human health and minimize the potential for future liability.
+Upon receiving the appropriate findings that remediation standards have been met to ensure that the future health of workers and patients is protected, the Health Resources and Services Administration moved forward with funding the project.
+(HHS Health Resources and Services Administration spreadsheet Page 2, No. 302-303).